 Please see BOTOX® Cosmetic full Product Information including Boxed Warning and Medication Guide.

-JUVÉDERM® VOLUMA® XC injectable gel is for deep injection in the cheek area to correct age-related volume loss and for augmentation of the chin region to improve the chin profile in adults over 21.
+JUVÉDERM® VOLUMA® XC injectable gel is indicated for deep (subcutaneous and/or supraperiosteal) injection for cheek augmentation to correct age-related volume deficit in the mid-face and for augmentation of the chin region to improve the chin profile in adults over the age of 21.

-JUVÉDERM® VOLLURE® XC, JUVÉDERM® Ultra Plus XC, and JUVÉDERM® Ultra XC injectable gels are for injection into the facial tissue for the correction of moderate to severe facial wrinkles and folds, such as nasolabial folds.
-JUVÉDERM® VOLLURE® XC injectable gel is for adults over 21.
+JUVÉDERM® VOLLURE® XC injectable gel is indicated for injection into the mid-to-deep dermis for correction of moderate to severe facial wrinkles and folds (such as nasolabial folds) in adults over the age of 21.

 IMPORTANT SAFETY INFORMATION

-- The safety of these products for use during pregnancy or while breastfeeding has not been studied
+- The safety for use during pregnancy and in breastfeeding females has not been established

-- JUVÉDERM® VOLUMA® XC was not studied in patients with significant loose skin of the chin, neck, or jaw
+- JUVÉDERM® VOLUMA® XC was not evaluated in subjects with significant skin laxity of the chin, neck, or jaw in the chin augmentation study

 - The effect of JUVÉDERM® VOLUMA® XC injection into the chin on facial hair growth has not been studied

-The most commonly reported side effects with JUVÉDERM® injectable gels were redness, swelling, pain, tenderness, firmness, lumps/bumps, bruising, discoloration, and itching.
+The most common reported side effects for JUVÉDERM® injectable gels were redness, swelling, pain, tenderness, firmness, lumps/bumps, bruising, discoloration, and itching.
 For JUVÉDERM® VOLBELLA® XC, dryness was also reported.
+The majority were mild or moderate in severity.

-To report a side effect with any product in the JUVÉDERM® Collection, please call the Allergan® Product Support Department at 1-877-345-5372.
-Please also visit Juvederm.com or talk to your doctor for more information.
+To report an adverse reaction with any product in the JUVÉDERM® Collection, please call Allergan® Product Support at 1-877-345-5372.
+Please visit JuvedermDFU.com for more information.

 Products in the JUVÉDERM® Collection are available only by a licensed physician or properly licensed practitioner.